 There is also a wide range of information that can be entered as Change Management Items for a selected Kanban Work Item.
-These items include Features, Changes, Documents, Issues, Defects and Tasks, and add rich additional information that will assist all team members including the Product Owner and the Implementation team.
+These items include Features, Changes, Documents, Issues, Defects and Tasks, and add rich additional information that will assist all team members, including the Product Owner and the Implementation team.

-Enterprise Architect also has the 'Element' tab of the Browser window, which is a convenient tool for viewing all the related information about an element in a single place.
-The 'Element' tab can be kept open in the Browser window and items can be selected in a Kanban diagram, List, or Gantt chart, and the Work Item's specific information will be displayed.
+Enterprise Architect also has the 'Details' tab of the Inspector window, which is a convenient tool for viewing all the related information about an element in a single place.
+The 'Details' tab can be kept open in the Inspector